How Choose Your Judges makes its recommendations

 After we gather the voter’s preferences, we compare each of those preferences to each relevant candidate in our database.
 Every data comparison has a “raw score” depending on how well the candidate’s data matches the voter’s responses on the quiz.
 In addition, for every response, we use the voter’s “strength of preference” as a multiplier.
 Thus, if the user responds that a particular issue has a “strong positive influence,” or is “very important,” we multiply the raw score for that reply by 2; “minor positive” or “somewhat important” results in a multiplier of 1, and “not at all” is a multiplier of 0 (that is, the response will not affect the total score for that candidate).
 Likewise, a “minor negative influence” results is a multiplier of -1 (that is, we will subtract the raw score for this response from the candidate’s total score), and “strong negative” is a multiplier of -2.
 Finally, if the user fails to answer a specific question, the strength of preference is presumed to be zero, and the score of the candidate remains unchanged.

 In determining the raw score for each response, we had two primary considerations.
 First, we wanted to ensure that no one response was worth a disproportionate amount of points on the raw score—that is, each response should be equally weighted at first and only become more (or less) important if the voter indicates a strong (or negligible) strength of preference.
 Thus, in most cases the raw score for a response will be equal to the number of standard deviations away from the average for judicial candidates.
 In practice, this meant that almost all raw scores fell between the range of negative two and positive two.
 For example, when calculating a candidate’s prior practice experience, some candidates may have had only five years of prior experience, while others may have had twenty or more.
 Giving the more experienced attorney twenty extra points would skew the results by placing undue emphasis on this particular factor.
-In order to keep the raw scores within an acceptable range, therefore, we calculated the standard deviation for the amount of practice experience of all judicial candidates (in this case, 6.7), and divided each candidate’s years of experience by that number.
+In order to keep the raw scores within an acceptable range, therefore, we calculated the standard deviation for the amount of practice experience of all judicial candidates and divided each candidate’s years of experience by that number.

 The second consideration had to do with the problem of “one-sided” data.
 In certain situations, data was available for one candidate in a race.
 This could either be because the opponent had never been a judge, and so therefore had no prior decisions to record, or (more frequently) because the election is a retention election, with only one candidate on the ballot.
 In these cases the voter’s preferences should still be matched up with the one candidate whose qualifications and preferences are known, but the candidate may deserve a negative raw score if his or her data is contrary to what the voter prefers.
 In other words, we cannot use zero as the lowest possible raw score for each response, because then a candidate would end up with a positive score even if his or her qualifications and preferences had twenty negative correlations and only one positive correlation with the voter’s preferences.
 In such a situation, the voter should clearly choose not to retain the candidate (or, if it is a contested election, the voter would most likely want to choose the opponent); therefore, the total raw score of that candidate should be less than zero.
 Thus, we tried to set the raw score at zero if a candidate had an “average” level of correlation with the voter’s preference.
 For example, the average candidate had fourteen years of practice experience before running for judge.
 Thus, a candidate with only five years of experience deserves a negative raw score for practice experience, since his or her five years is well below the average for judicial candidates.
 In this example, then, we must first subtract fourteen from the candidate’s years of practice experience, to ensure that candidates only get positive points for this factor if they are in fact above average in the amount of practice experience that they have.
 (We then divide by the standard deviation as described above, in order to reach a raw score within the appropriate range).
 Thus, the formula we used to calculate raw score in most cases was ((# of years)-(average # of years))/(standard deviation for # of years).